Implicit Hypergraph Neural Network: Results

 The ablation study demonstrates the individual contribution of each component of IHNN towards the overall performance.
 To evaluate the contributions of the individual components, we ran experiments on the DBLP dataset dropping each component of IHNN at a time and evaluating the change in performance.
 Recall that the DBLP dataset contains a set of initial node features derived from the domain.
 The initial hyperedge features are constructed by mean-pooling the node features.

 The results are presented in Figure~\ref{fig:ablation}.
 We display the mean test accuracy for the 30:70 train: test split averaged across 10 independent runs for each component drop.
-First of all, we notice that abandoning the implicit form results in about a 15.99\% drop in the accuracy of the overall framework, highlighting the need for an implicit model.
+First of all, we notice that abandoning the implicit form (w/o implicit) results in about a 15.99\% drop in the accuracy of the overall framework, highlighting the need for an implicit model.
 Additionally, we highlight the importance of the cyclic form of our model and initial edge embeddings by randomly initializing edge features, which results in about a 32.90\% drop in performance.
-Finally, the random initialization of the node features in IHNN leads to a 65.87\% drop in performance.
-This shows the importance of the bias term (initial node features) to properly guide the solution of a fixed-point equilibrium equation involving implicitly defined vectors.
+Finally, using IHNN without the membership regularizer (w/o mem reg) leads to a 1.39\% drop in performance.
+This shows that each individual component of our overall framework is important for the gain in performance.

 Thus, we can conclude that each individual part of the overall framework makes a positive contribution to the overall performance.
 Additionally, the conjunction of all components leads to superior overall performance.